Banks allow you to dig deeper into your account even if it is already empty, but would that be okay for your finances?

 To avail of the facility, you can either discuss the terms with your bank, specify how much you need, and comply with the requirements that they would ask for.
 For individuals, banks usually require bank statements for three months, proof of income, and other things like details of why you needed to apply for an overdraft.

-In some cases, accounts already have protection where they are immediately shielded from running out of funds without even going to banks and other lending firms to apply.
+In some cases, accounts already have protection where they are immediately shielded from running out of funds without even going to banks and other financial institutions to apply.

 Advantages & Disadvantages